The ex/vi specification is based on the historical practice found

 must be evaluated before being discarded because the search

-origin for the /foo/
+origin for the /foo/ command depends on this.

 Historically, values could be added to addresses by including